-Labor market information provided by the college is supportive of the interest in and need for a two-year degree program in industrial management.
+Labor market information provided by the college is supportive of the interest in and need for a twoyear degree program in industrial management.
 The college previously offered several certificates and a degree program in a similar programmatic area, however low enrollments and lack of employer interest caused the college to discontinue these offerings for several years.
 The proposed degree program and three recently approved related basic certificate programs have been updated and revised to better reflect the needs of local business and industry.
 The college anticipates an enrollment of five (5) part-time students the first year, increasing to 15 part-time students by the third year.
 Two (2) existing part-time faculty will be required to implement this program.
 Costs of implementing this program will be approximately \$7,650 the first year, and \$8,250 per year during the second and third years.

 McHenry County College is also seeking approval to offer a 60 semester credit hour Associate of Applied Science (A.A.S.) degree program in "Digital Media".
 This program will prepare individuals for employment in the field of animation and game development.
 The curriculum consists of 15 semester credit hours of required general education coursework, 30 semester credit hours of require career and technical education coursework and 15 semester credit hours of related career and technical electives focusing in either animation or game development.
-The career and technical education component of the curriculum includes instruction in computer literacy, introductory programming, 2D animation, introductory and advanced game design, digital storytelling, digital 2D design, electronic commerce, systems design and digital project management.
+The career and technical education coursework and advanced game development.
+The career and technical education, introductory and advanced game design, digital storytelling, digital 2D design, electronic commerce, systems design and digital project management.
 Assessment of student learning will be accomplished through evaluation of a student portfolio and the completion of a final cumulative project in digital media design.